-As I do this little project, I thought I would share how I do a button hole stitch on my sewing machine.
+As I do this little project, I thought I would share how I do a blanket (or button hole) stitch on my sewing machine.

 I start by making sure the applique is securely attached.
 This set comes with a peel and stick by iron adhesive backing.

 So remove the backing, place how you like it, and iron in place.
 Super simple.

 My sewing machine (Brother Innovis 80) comes with a bunch of preset stitches.
 Number 16 and 36 are both button hole stitches.
 But one stitches to the left, and the other to the right.
 Which one you use depends on the project and your comfort level.

 I do a little bit of practicing to make sure I am reacquainted with how my machine lays out the stitches.

 For the leaves, I use a green thread.
 I started at this spot because the ends of the green stitches will get covered up when I go over the lemon piece that covers it.

 For the bigger pieces, I use the preset stitch width and length.
 For the smaller pieces, like the lemon slice triangles, I think that the regular size stitch would cover too much of the pieces.
 So I lowered the stitch length and width.

 To make the button hole stitch, my machine does a forward stitch, backward stitch, forward stitch, then side stitch and back.
 When I get to a corner or end of a piece, I make sure the side stitch will stay on the piece I am sewing on.

 When I go around curves, I make sure to go slow and only make drastic turns after the machine does a side stitch, or make a consistent turning motion, so the stitch stays consistently spaced and pointed towards the center of the project.